Brazilian social scientist wins BRL 11 million from European agency to conduct research on authoritarian governments | education

 Considering all segments (social sciences, natural sciences and physics/engineering), 2,652 projects were submitted to this edition of the selection process, mainly from Germany, the United Kingdom and France.
 Only 12% (313) were approved and will now share the total amount of 632 million euros.

-“At times, I spent 12 to 15 hours a day preparing for these interviews.
+“At times, I spent 12 to 15 hours of my day preparing for these interviews.
 I needed to convince [a banca] that an anthropologist is capable of leading data science research”, says the professor.

 Born in Porto Alegre, Machado has always studied in public schools.
 She learned English, according to her, “late, only at the age of 26”, which makes her to this day break a cold sweat in presentations in the language. (even after having already taught at the universities of Harvard (in the USA), as a visitor, and of Oxford (in England).